nubank/mockfn/README.md

 # mockfn

-A library for mocking Clojure functions.
+[`mockfn`](https://github.com/pmatiello/mockfn) is a library supporting mockist test-driven-development in Clojure.
+It is meant to be used alongside a regular testing framework such as `clojure.test`.

 ## Usage

-Mockfn is available from Clojars.
+Mockfn is available from [Clojars](https://clojars.org/mockfn).

 ```clj
 [mockfn "0.1.0-SNAPSHOT"]